xuexingyu24/Real-time-human-pose-estimation-by-pytorch/README.md

 A reimplementation of real time human pose estimation using Pytorch.
 Both [CMU's original model](https://arxiv.org/abs/1611.08050) and [mobilenet version](https://arxiv.org/pdf/1811.12004.pdf) backbone are provided.

-Instead of resizing heat maps and PAF maps to orignial input image, this code upsamples the feature map with factor 8 and then performed the NMS for peak location, bigartite grahps, line integral and grouping.
+In order to speed up the code, instead of resizing heat maps and PAF maps to orignial input image, this code upsamples the feature map with factor 8 and then performed the NMS for peak location, bigartite grahps, line integral and grouping.

 **You can reach ~ 15 frames per second using GPU**